aikonbrasil/web/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Electrical and Electronics Engineering, San Marcos National University, 2004
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Electrical Engineering, the Pontifical Catholic University of Rio de Janeiro, 2008
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Electrical Engineering, LUT University/UNICAMP, 2022 (expected)

 Work experience
 ======
-* Summer 2015: Research Assistant
+* 2008-2010: Research Engineer
-  * Github University
+  * INDT (Nokia Institute of Technology)
-  * Duties included: Tagging issues
+  * Duties included: System Model Simulation of Cellular Networks

-  * Supervisor: Professor Git
+* 2010-2018: Senior Research Engineer

-* Fall 2015: Research Assistant
+  * CPqD (Center for Research and Development)
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * Duties included: System integration on the development process of LTE/LTE-A cellular network solutions in Rural Scenarios.
+Full protocol stack architect definitions.
+Implementation of test-beds using insights of cognitive network on WiFi Networks.
+Development of cellular connectivity on 250 MHz band.

 Skills
 ======
-* Skill 1
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
-  * Sub-skill 2.3
-* Skill 3
+* Full understanding of Wireless Communication Network
+* System and link level simulation (Matlab, ns3)
+* Writing skills for scientific papers for Journals and Conferences

 Publications
 ======